-KALRAY: KALRAY ENTERS INTO EXCLUSIVE NEGOTIATIONS FOR THE ACQUISITION OF ARCAPIX HOLDINGS LTD, A LEADING PROVIDER OF SOFTWARE-DEFINED STORAGE SOLUTIONS FOR DATA-INTENSIVE APPLICATIONS
+Kalray: KALRAY ENTERS INTO EXCLUSIVE NEGOTIATIONS FOR THE ACQUISITION OF ARCAPIX HOLDINGS LTD, A LEADING PROVIDER OF SOFTWARE-DEFINED STORAGE SOLUTIONS FOR DATA-INTENSIVE APPLICATIONS

 - Represent a change of dimension for Kalray (+ >50 R&D, sales and support professionals in the UK and US;

 - The contemplated transaction would be payable mainly in shares.
-A shareholder of KALRAY with 1% of Kalray's capital would hold a participation that could reach 0.93% after completion of the transaction (1)
+A shareholder of KALRAY with 1% of Kalray's capital would hold a participation that could reach 0.93% after completion of the transaction[1].

-Grenoble - France, January 20, 2022 - Kalray (Euronext Growth Paris: ALKAL), a leading provider in the new generation of processors and acceleration cards specialized in Intelligent Data Processing from Cloud to Edge, today announced that it has entered into exclusive negotiations for the acquisition of 100% of the shares of Arcapix Holdings Ltd, a leading provider of software-defined storage and data management solutions for data-intensive applications.
+GRENOBLE, France, Jan.
+20, 2022 /PRNewswire/ -- Kalray (Euronext Growth Paris: ALKAL), a leading provider in the new generation of processors and acceleration cards specialized in Intelligent Data Processing from Cloud to Edge, today announced that it has entered into exclusive negotiations for the acquisition of 100% of the shares of Arcapix Holding Ltd, a leading provider of software-defined storage and data management solutions for data-intensive applications.

 Eric Baissus, President and CEO of Kalray said: